SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

-..
-Suits are in Bridge order, which matches Unicode order.
-   In other games, orders differ.
-   Wikipedia lists a good half dozen orders.

 .. write-me::

-* Playing card suits (no raw value)
-* Playing card ranks (to/from raw)

-* Struct of suit + rank for playing card
-* Type method to print a description
-* For loop to generate a whole deck

 * Differences from objects (reference types)
 * Use structs for complex multipart data
 * Use enums when values come from a list

-* Associating additional data with enums
+* Associating additional data with enums (algebraic types)

 * Optional is just an enum -- no magic.